notna2435/notna2435/README.md

 ### Hi there 👋

-I am currently enrolled at Cornell University as an Information Sciences major with a concentration in Data Science.
-I am taking a leave of absence, and I plan to return to campus for the Fall 2023 semester.
-This profile is meant to display some of the projects I've worked on that demonstrate my abilities related to Python programming and my major.
-I will update the notna2435 repository regularly as I complete more projects in the future.
+🎓 My name is Anthony Ma, and I am currently enrolled at Cornell University purusing my Bachelor's in Information Sciences with a concentration in Data Science.

+🏬 I am currently working part-time for CGeneTool, a small biotech equipment reseller, and I am developing automated programs for consolidation of client records and trend analysis of the market for used biotech equipment.
+I have also completed 100 projects using Python as a part of an online Udemy course.
+I don't currently have many contributions on Github, as I don't really use it for my projects, but I'm hoping to get involved in the near future.

+🔭 I have learned various skills such as Python, Natural Language Processing, web scraping, HTML and CSS, SQL, and statistical analysis.

+🎮 Outside of coding and data science, I enjoy playing video games.
+The games I am currently playing the most are League of Legends, Elden Ring, Honkai: Star Rail, and Monster Hunter Rise.
+I am also a custom keyboard enthusiast and an audiophile, and I play the cello on the side.

 <!--
 **notna2435/notna2435** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.